qualcomm-linux/build-guide/topic/k2c-qli-build-ga/build_qsc_cli.rst

       .. image:: ../../media/k2c-qli-build-ga/compile_terminal_new.png

-      For example, to build for Qualcomm® RB3 Gen 2 Core Development Kit, change the value of ``MACHINE`` in the preceding build command to ``qcs6490-rb3gen2-core-kit``.
+      For example, to build for the Qualcomm Dragonwing™ RB3 Gen 2 Core Development Kit, change the value of ``MACHINE`` in the preceding build command to ``qcs6490-rb3gen2-core-kit``.

    c.
 After a successful build, check that the ``system.img`` file is in the ``<Base_Workspace_Path>/DEV/LE.QCLINUX.1.0.r1/build-<DISTRO>/tmp-glibc/deploy/images/<MACHINE>/qcom-multimedia-image`` directory with an updated timestamp.
 For example: